aws-amplify/amplify-js/README.md

 > **Note**
 > aws-amplify 6 has been released.
 If you are looking for upgrade guidance [click here](#notice)

-### AWS Amplify is a JavaScript library for frontend and mobile developers building cloud-enabled applications
+### AWS Amplify is a JavScript library for frontend and mobile developers building cloud-enabled applications

 AWS Amplify provides a declarative and easy-to-use interface across different categories of cloud operations.
 AWS Amplify goes well with any JavaScript based frontend workflow and React Native for mobile developers.